Copy an Amazon EC2 AMI

 AWS accounts will not be copied.
 When copying an AMI, you can attach new tags

-to the target AMI and its backing snapshots.
+to the new AMI and its backing snapshots.

 -